irenekarijadi/CEEMDAN-EWT-LSTM/README.md

 This is the original source code used for all experiments in the paper ***"Wind Power Forecasting Based on Hybrid CEEMDAN-EWT Deep Learning Method"***

-If you use the code in this paper, please cite the paper
+Please cite the paper if you utilize the code in this paper.

 ## Authors